 Kirstin is a painter living in Providence, Rhode Island and working in Pawtucket, Rhode Island.
 Kirstin studied painting at the Rhode Island School of Design, graduating with an MFA in 2005.
 She began her studies as a literature student at Brown University, graduating in 2001 with Bachelors degrees in both Literatures in English and Visual Art.
-Kirstin’s work has been shown in venues across the country and abroad, recently showing in group shows at the Carole Calo Gallery at Stonehill College in Easton, MA The Duxbury Art Complex Museum in Duxbury, MA, New Bedford Art Museum in New Bedford, MA, the Wassaic Project in Amenia, NY, the Bedford Gallery in Walnut Creek, CA, the Yellow Peril Gallery in Providence, RI, the Lentos Museum in Linz, Austria and Bunker Projects in Pittsburgh, PA among others.
+Kirstin’s work has been shown in venues across the country and abroad, recently showing in group shows at the Carole Calo Gallery at Stonehill College in Easton, MA, Darger HQ, Omaha, Nebraska, The Duxbury Art Complex Museum in Duxbury, MA, New Bedford Art Museum in New Bedford, MA, the Wassaic Project in Amenia, NY, the Bedford Gallery in Walnut Creek, CA, the Yellow Peril Gallery in Providence, RI, the Lentos Museum in Linz, Austria and Bunker Projects in Pittsburgh, PA among others.
 She has attended residencies at the Atlantic Center for the Arts, Vermont Studio Center, Bunker Projects, the Wassaic Project, the Kimmel Harding Nelson Center for the Arts, and the Sam and Adele Golden Foundation.
-Kirstin's has shown work in two person shows with the nonprofit gallery Darger HQ gallery in Omaha, Nebraska, most recently in 2016 with artist Anthony Hawley in the two person show “A Hex, A Host, A Guest, A Ghost”.

 Site images photographed by Karen Philippi Photography unless otherwise noted.